dinkelspiel/homepage/src/posts/the-basics-for-a-fullstack-spa-in-gleam.md

 ### Routing

 Although state management can go a long way defining different pages is neccesary for a webapp and one thing missing from both Lustre and React is a provided routing strategy.
 In React this is often solved by using a framework like [Next.JS](https://nextjs.org/) or a routing specific library like [React Router](https://reactrouter.com/en/main).
-Lustre provides a library called [Modem](https://hexdocs.pm/modem/) which is a simple client-side routing library that provides a router and some wrappers around `window.history.pushState` to allow for routing through Lustres Messages.
+Lustre provides a library called [Modem](https://hexdocs.pm/modem/) which is a simple client-side routing library that provides a router and some wrappers around the `window.history` api to allow for routing by using Lustres Messages.

 To add `modem` to our app we can run the following command in the frontend folder